jkirkwood/placemat/README.md

 -----
 Placemat is designed to work with the database connection objects instantiated by the [node mysql module](https://github.com/felixge/node-mysql) module.
-The first step is to opena connection to your database.
+The first step is to open a connection to your database.
 Once this is done, the placemat functions can be used by passing a connection as the first argument.

 ### Schema